OfficeForProductSafetyAndStandards/product-safety-database/prism/README.md

 You can then run the migrations as usual.
 All PRISM table names must be prefixed with `prism_` to avoid potential clashes with PSD tables.

-### Antivirus API

-The [antivirus API](https://github.com/OfficeForProductSafetyAndStandards/antivirus) is used to virus scan user-uploaded files.

 ### Accounts

 #### GOV.UK Platform as a Service